APEX-BJUT/Taga-VLM/README.md

 Official implementation of the ICRA 2026 paper **"TagaVLM: Topology-Aware Global Action Reasoning for Vision-Language Navigation"**.

-【！！！】There are still some issues with the current training code, and we are fixing them as quickly as possible.

 For details, please visit our [project page](https://apex-bjut.github.io/Taga-VLM/).

 ![TagaVLM Framework](assets/framework.png)